Gå til hovedinnhold

 • createdAt — when the event log reached Parakey's backend.

-The allowed offset in minutes setting controls how stale an event log is allowed to be (the difference between those two timestamps) for the webhook to fire.
+The Ignore old unlock events setting (allowedOffsetInMinutes in the API) controls how stale an event log is allowed to be (the difference between those two timestamps) for the webhook to fire.
 By default this is unbounded — every event log is delivered, regardless of how late it arrives.

 Pick the setting based on what you're building:

-• Live notifications (e.g. "guest arrived" push notifications): set a low offset, for example 5 or 10 minutes.
-A notification telling a host their guest arrived 6 hours ago is rarely useful, and a tight offset prevents that.
+• Live notifications (e.g. "guest arrived" push notifications): set a low limit, for example 5 or 10 minutes.
+A notification telling a host their guest arrived 6 hours ago is rarely useful, and a tight limit prevents that.

-• Audit logs, billing, occupancy reporting, critical check-in services: leave the offset at the default (unbounded).
+• Audit logs, billing, occupancy reporting, critical check-in services: leave the setting at the default.
 You want every event log eventually, even those uploaded after a long offline period.

 Event log polling